-The first ever sell off
+The first ever sell-off

 The change of hands and breakthrough

-After that, Apple II was invented in 1977 and Apple III in 1980.
+After that, Apple II was invented in 1977, and Apple III in 1980.
 After the success of the company in the following years, Jobs began with the idea of implementing GUI(Graphical User interface) in the future computers and began developing Apple Lisa.

-Apple saw a gradual decline after Jobs left the panel and stocks began declining with time.
-In 1997, Steve Jobs took hold of his founded company and his aim was to make the company profitable again.
+Apple saw a gradual decline after Jobs left the panel, and stocks began declining with time.
+In 1997, Steve Jobs took hold of his founded company, and his aim was to make the company profitable again.

 Apple Brand Value

-During 2016–2017, the net sales saw an increase of 6%.
-As per statistics report of 2019, Apple has generated a revenue of approximately $260,000 billion.
+During 2016–2017, the net sales increased by 6%.
+As per the statistics report for 2019, Apple has generated a revenue of approximately $260,000 billion.

-It has an operating income of around $63.930 billion and net income of around $55.256 billion.
+It has an operating income of around $63.930 billion and a net income of around $55.256 billion.
 Apple has 137,000 employees working under the umbrella.